Communist Party (Italy)

-The Communist Party (Partito Comunista, PC) is an anti-revisionist Marxist–Leninist communist party in Italy, founded in 2009.
+The Communist Party (Partito Comunista, PC) is an anti-revisionist Marxist–Leninist party in Italy, founded in 2009.
 It defines itself as "the revolutionary political vanguard organization of the working class in Italy".
 It was a founding member of the Initiative of Communist and Workers' Parties (INITIATIVE) and remained as such from 2013 until the association's dissolution.

 History

 The party was founded on 3 July 2009 by Marco Rizzo as Communists – Popular Left (Comunisti – Sinistra Popolare).
 On 21 January 2012 the party changed its name to Communists Popular Left – Communist Party (Comunisti Sinistra Popolare – Partito Comunista).
 On 17 January 2014 the party finally took the current name.

 The PC presented its lists of candidates in some municipalities for the 2016 Italian local elections.
 At the 2016 Italian constitutional referendum, the PC took the side of "No", considering the constitutional reform as an attempt functionally driven by the interests of investors since it was clearly aimed at easing the anti-popular measures operated by governments.

 On 21 January 2017, it was held in Rome the II National Congress in which Rizzo was confirmed as general secretary.
 On the occasion of the 70th anniversary of the Treaty of Rome on 25 March 2017, the PC organized in Rome a demonstration during the summit of European heads of the states, reaffirming its opposition to the European Union (EU).
 On 11 November 2017 the party organized a demonstration in Rome on the occasion of the hundredth anniversary of the October Revolution.

 On 26 May 2019 it participated in the European elections, where it won 0.88% of the vote.
 Exactly one month after the Conte II Cabinet took office, the party organized a protest in Rome involving hundreds of people.
 On 12 March 2020 the Front of Communist Youth, which had been affiliated with the Communist Party since its founding, split and ceased affiliation.

 In November 2021 senator Emanuele Dessì, elected with the Five Star Movement, joined the party, giving it representation in the Italian Parliament.

 In the run-up of the 2022 general election the party was a founding member of Sovereign and Popular Italy (ISP).

 In January 2023 Rizzo was replaced by Alberto Lombardo as the party's general secretary.
 In July 2024 Rizzo resigned from honorary president too.